 Explore our article on 10 foods to try in Montana.

 Where to Stay

 If you want to visit Yellowstone National Park, rest your head in Bozeman.
 You’ll be 90 minutes from the park, but you’ll have access to a plethora of dining options, nightlife, shopping, and outdoor adventures in the state’s fourth largest city.
 Plus, the Bozeman Yellowstone International Airport is only 10 miles away from the city center.
-New accommodations in Bozeman include the Kimpton Armory Hotel, which is slated to open this July.
+New accommodations in Bozeman include the Kimpton Armory Hotel.

 If you’re visiting Glacier National Park, however, you’ll want to stay further north in Whitefish, where you’ll find plenty of ranches, rentals, and hotels to suit your needs.
 The Lodge at Whitefish Lake, for example, is an excellent choice for location, amenities, and indulgence (the spa is fantastic).
 You’ll be just 35 minutes outside of the park, yet close to a charming mountain town full of restaurants, boutiques, and coffee shops.

 There are many ways to get to Big Sky Country, the easiest likely being through one of the many airports listed below.
 You could also take a Greyhound bus or travel on Amtrak, however these options take longer and can be rather pricey.